ben-pr-p/assemble-online/ROADMAP.md

 ## Dreamers
 * Documents, where you can select a few grids and it turns into a document
 * MS Paint style drawing with ability to draw sound barriers
+* When two people bump into each other, a video session is started - then on the right there's the video chat
+* Dots instead of grid

 ## For fun
 * Voice art